Code-Institute-Submissions/sound-store-ms4/README.md

 ##
 Both my mentor Akshat Garg and many people on Slack were very helpful in dealing with bugs encountered during development.
+The Boutique Ado walkthrough project in the course material was instrumental to me learning how to use the django framework.